Alex0711/handling-missing-data/README.md

 This project aims to learn how to detect and handle missing data in datasets.
 It was created following a Platzi course, which used Deepnote.

+# ⚠️ Important Note

+This is my first data analysis project, and as such, it may not follow all the best practices in terms of code structure, documentation, or efficiency.
+I’m still learning and improving my skills in data analysis, notebooks, and machine learning.
+Feedback and suggestions are always welcome! 🙌

 ## Requirements

 To run this project, follow the steps below.